 Production of the 3rd edition of Library World Records is in the final stages.
-The new edition will be published on August 2017.
+The new edition will be published on middle September 2017.

 Library World Records 3rd edition: ISBN (13 numbers): 978-1-4766-6777-5.
 396 pages, 156 new photographs.
 Includes a detailed bibliography and a 48-page comprehensive index.
 Paperback (alkaline) edition, 7 x 10 inches.
 Library of Congress number (tbc).

 Library World Records: Second edition: ISBN (13 numbers) 9780786438525 / ISBN (10 numbers) 0786438525.
 328 pages, 151 photographs, Includes bibliography and a 35-page comprehensive index.
 Paperback (alkaline) edition, 7 x 10 inches.
 OCLC number.
 Library of Congress number.
 LC Classification: Z721 .O79 2008.